No Track left behind: Graph-based Vertexing for long-lived Particle Reconstruction

-Both methods outlined in the above enjoy very fast convergence either from a rough vertex guess or, with the new method proposed here, completely initialisation-free.
-However, the set of tracks to be fitted to the vertex can contain outliers, which can be mismeasured tracks, or worse, well-measured but misassigned tracks which don't actually belong to the vertex.
+The fitting method outlined in the above typically enjoys a very fast convergence in a few iterations.
+However, the set of tracks to be fitted to the vertex can contain outliers, which can be mismeasured tracks, or worse, well-measured but mis-assigned tracks which don't actually belong to the vertex.
 These can significantly distort the vertex fit or prevent reaching an acceptable $\chi^2$ altogether and need to be detected and dealt with.
 This can be done by iteratively removing the track with the worst residual $\chi^2_t$ contribution and refitting until an acceptable $\chi^2_{\vec v}$ has been reached, via the random sample consensus (RANSAC) algorithm, or by iteratively down-weighting tracks based on their residual $\chi^2_i$.
 The latter was first formalised in the Adaptive Vertex Fitter~\cite{Fruhwirth:2007hz,Waltenberger:2008zz}, which is widely employed by experimental groups.
 The idea is to re-formulate the vertex fit from a non-linear least-squares problem to an iteratively re-weighted least-squares (IRLS) problem.
 After a vertex fit has converged to its MLE, we re-weight tracks based on their residual contributions to the likelihood objective with a robust weight function (e.g. Huber, Tukey, Sigmoid or more generally a re-descending $M$-estimator).
-Each tracks $\chi^2$ can be evaluated with Eq.~\eqref{eqn:chi2}, and we assign (Sigmoid) weights as
+Each track's $\chi^2$ can be evaluated with Eq.~\eqref{eqn:chi2}, and we assign (Sigmoid) weights as

 in which $\chi^2_c$ controls the midpoint of the Sigmoid and $\beta$ its slope.
 Tracks with $\chi^2_i \leq \chi^2_c$ have weights $w_i\in [0.5, 1]$, while tracks with $\chi^2_i > \chi^2_c$ are smoothly down-weighted to $w_i\to 0$.
 The parameter $\chi^2_c$ can be chosen to ``gate'' tracks with a contribution of more than $3\sigma$ (then $\chi^2_c\simeq 9$) and $\beta$ can either be fixed, varied according to some (annealing) schedule~\cite{Fruhwirth:2007hz}, or self-tuning to data, e.g. with a robust scale such as the median absolute deviation.
 The weights then appear in the IRLS vertex fit likelihood as